sidpatel93/myBlog/content/portfolios/react-scheduler.md

 ---

 React scheduler with up to five appointments per day.
-The information will be synced over multiple clients with the help of Web Sockets.
+A dynamic and a true single-page application that utilizes various React hooks and states.
+This app utilizes asynchronous programming and testing tools like Jest for unit testing and integration testing and cypress.io for end-to-end testing.

+You can find this application running live on [React-Interview-Scheduler 🗓️](https://react-app-interview-scheduler.netlify.app/).

+Once you open the applicaiton, you may need to wait for three - four seconds or reload to fully load the app.
+I am using free tier for both services, so this is reasonable considering the price 😜.

+I have hosted this application on Netlify and Heroku using Postgres plugin.
+The server API on heroku provides the JSON data to the application, which is running on Netlify.

 ## Final Product